codfishy/codfishy/README.md

 - 👋 Hi, I’m @codfishy
 - 👀 I’m interested in frontend dev
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning ...somtehing i dont know;]
 - 💞️ I’m looking to collaborate on any design and dev projects
 - 📫 How to reach me : codfish379@gmail.com